nishant-batra/Keyboard-typing-test/README.md

-handle calculation of words - done add a text refresh button - done results modal - done save previous stats show personal best by comparing with previous stats have a modal for previous stats
+handle calculation of words - done add a text refresh button - done results modal - done save previous stats -done show personal best by comparing with previous stats have a modal for previous stats- done